Deep Kernels with Probabilistic Embeddings for Small-Data Learning: Deep Probabilistic Kernel Learning

-This choice of kernel between probability distributions follows previous works \citep{muandet2012learning,muandet2017kernel} which use similar kernels to build predictive models, such as, SVMs, with distribution inputs. $\kernel_{ij}$ corresponds to the inner product between distributions $\probfunc(\randlatent|\onedata_i)$ and $\probfunc(\randlatent|\onedata_j)$ in the Reproducing Kernel Hilbert Space (RKHS) $\rkhs_\smallkernel$ defined by the kernel $\smallkernel$ \citep{muandet2017kernel} and thus $\kernmat$ is positive definite.
-We expect uncertainty due to the scarcity of training data to be better captured by \emph{probability distributions} in the latent space $\latentspace$ than by individual points and hence perform GP regression over distributions in $\latentspace$.
+This choice of kernel between probability distributions is inspired by the Set Kernel of \citep{gartner2002multi} for which consistency results and minimax rates were given in \citep{szabo2016learning}.
+Previous works \citep{muandet2012learning,muandet2017kernel} have used similar kernels to build predictive models, such as SVMs, with distribution inputs. $\kernel_{ij}$ corresponds to the inner product between distributions $\probfunc(\randlatent|\onedata_i)$ and $\probfunc(\randlatent|\onedata_j)$ in the Reproducing Kernel Hilbert Space (RKHS) $\rkhs_\smallkernel$ defined by the kernel $\smallkernel$ \citep{muandet2017kernel} and thus $\kernmat$ is positive definite.
+We expect that: a) The \emph{lower dimensionality} of $\latentspace$ will improve the performance of simple kernels like SE in capturing the covariance (similarity) between points. b) \emph{Probability distributions} in the latent space $\latentspace$ will better capture uncertainty due to scarcity of training data than point embeddings.
+Hence we perform GP regression over distributions in $\latentspace$.